saguileran/FishClassification/README.md

 ## Data Augmentation

-To make data augmentation pytorch python library is used in the code DataAugmentation.ipynb.
+To make data augmentation the pytorch python library is used in the code DataAugmentation.ipynb.